05/02/2008 English German

 The knob in illustration 14 serves two functions: If you push it upwards, it turns on the water.
 If you turn the knob to the left, so that the arrow moves towards "H" (Hot), the water gets hotter.
 To the right towards "C" (Cold), it gets colder.
 In some hotels, however, you can only turn the knob, not push it upwards.
 You turn on the shower by turning the knob clockwise (!).
 Initially, you go through cold water, and if you keep turning, it gets warmer.
 Michael, who cannot tolerate cold water at all, always stands outside the shower in motels while he lets the shower run warm with his fingertips.
 Once a comfortable temperature is reached, he gets in.

-The showerheads are usually fixed to the wall, not removable, and without a hose.
-It's a wonder that we manage to get clean every day.
+One more quirk: The showerheads in the U.S. are usually fixed to the wall, not removable, and without a hose.
+It's a miracle that we manage to get clean every day.

-Figure [15]: A crook restaurant simply adds an
+Figure [15]: A crooked restaurant simply adds an imaginary tax.

-Michael Recently, we had lunch at the restaurant "MoMo's" in San Francisco's Soma District and, to our surprise, found a note in small print at the bottom of the menu: According to this, the place simply adds 3.5% to every bill without asking, a so-called "San Francisco Health Care Security Ordinance Service Charge" (Figure 15).
+Michael Recently, we had lunch at the restaurant "MoMo's" in San Francisco's Soma District and, to our surprise, found a note in small print at the bottom of the menu: It read that the place simply adds 3.5% to every bill without asking, a so-called "San Francisco Health Care Security Ordinance Service Charge" (Figure 15).

-In fact, there has been a law in San Francisco since January 8, 2008, that...
-Thetranslation of "Health Care Security Ordinance (HCSO)" to English isalready provided, as it is originally in English.
-Translate to English: "which requires employers to provide health insurance for their employees if the establishment employs more than 20 people.
+In fact, there has been a law in San Francisco since January 8, 2008, the so-called "Health Care Security Ordinance (HCSO)" which requires employers to provide health insurance for their employees if the establishment employs more than 20 people.
 Naturally, this doesn't sit well with the restaurants, and they have not only filed a lawsuit against the city but also seem to be ripping off unsuspecting guests.
-The waiter working at the restaurant in question only knew that it was a 'New San Francisco Thing' and that he hadn't seen any of the money yet.
+The waiter working at the restaurant in question only knew that it was a "New San Francisco Thing" and that he hadn't seen any of the money yet.

-There is certainly nothing wrong with health insurance for employees, but there is an objection to surreptitiously adding this amount to the bill.
+There is certainly nothing wrong with health insurance for employees, but it's simply wrong to surreptitiously add this amount to the bill.
 In that case, the restaurant should simply raise the prices on the menu!
 However, it seems that some prefer to lead their guests by the nose instead.

-Top: The street sweeper comes on Tuesday between 12 and 2 PM.
-Bottom: The new silly residential parking zone Z.>
+Figure [18]: Top: The street sweeper comes on Tuesday between 12 and 2 PM.
+Bottom: The new silly residential parking zone Z.

 Michael We have often described the catastrophic parking conditions in our neighborhood, but recently the situation has worsened.
 To make matters worse, there is now also the residential parking zone "Z," which is marked by appropriate traffic signs.
 Within this zone, you are only allowed to park for 2 hours on weekdays from 8 a.m. to 6 p.m. if you do not have the corresponding permit on your car.

-The badge is only given to those who live on the respective street.
-Now, our place is on 24th Street, where there is no parking zone, only parking meters, so we're screwed, we don't get a badge, and we have to search in the few remaining side streets without parking zones until we're blue in the face!
-Initially, only a few streets had the regulation, but more and more residents couldn't find a parking spot and submitted petitions to have their street included in the nonsense as well.
+This badge is only given to those who live on the respective street.
+Now, our place is on 24th Street, where there is no parking zone, only parking meters, and we don't get a badge and are screwed.
+We have to search for spots in the few remaining side streets without parking zones until we're blue in the face!
+Initially, only a few streets had the new regulation, but more and more residents couldn't find a parking spot because of the change and submitted petitions to have their street included in the nonsense as well.

-However, people are reluctant to give up a good parking spot, and many just drive away briefly, let the street sweeper pass, and then immediately squeeze back into the old spot.
-What tourists don't know, and locals are reluctant to reveal: Even if the traffic sign (illustration 18) states that the street sweeper passes through on Tuesday between 12 and 2 PM, you can still park there during that time frame. nachdem The street sweeper has driven through.
+However, residents are reluctant to give up a good parking spot, and many just drive off briefly, let the street sweeper pass, and then immediately squeeze back into the old spot.
+What tourists don't know, and locals are reluctant to reveal: Even if the traffic sign (illustration 18) states that the street sweeper passes through on Tuesday between 12 and 2 PM, you can still park there during that time frame after the street sweeper has done its work.

 Through years of time-consuming studies, I have discovered that the street sweeper on 23rd Street, where street cleaning according to the traffic sign takes place on Tuesdays between 12 and 2 PM, passes by almost exactly at 12:25.
 I assume that the street sweeper follows a set schedule, which is established somewhere in the secret archives of the city of San Francisco, and which he must read, memorize, and then eat.

-") those who distribute the parking tickets.
+Minutes before the street sweeper comes by, an armada of what I call "parking ticket wasps" (Rundbrief 07/2001) are scurrying the area Before the street sweeper, what I call wasps drive (Rundbrief 07/2001) to distribute parking tickets to those cars that are still parked there.
 (By the way, the official name of these cute three-wheelers, whose drivers wear bicycle helmets, is "Interceptor".)
-The trick is to move a car parked there around 12:15, lurk nearby, and as soon as the street sweeper passes through at 12:26, reclaim the old parking spot.
+Now, the trick is to move your parked car around 12:15, keep lurking nearby, and as soon as the street sweeper passes through at 12:26, reclaim the old parking spot.

 Since I always work from home on Tuesdays, I quickly leave the house at noon, get the car, and repark it.
-Recently, I even made a documentary video (see above).
+Recently, I even shot a documentary video (see above).

-Jersey Street hung a nasty note on our car.>
+Figure [19]: An anonymous coward on Jersey Street hung a nasty note on our car.

 Overregulation of this kind is sprouting up in San Francisco like mushrooms.
 The former city of revolutionaries has become a home for prematurely aged people in their late thirties who have nothing better to do than sit in their million-dollar homes, count their money, and start neighborhood initiatives when there are no parking spaces.
 Recently, we had parked the Perlman on Jersey Street in our neighborhood for almost a week, and technically, you're not allowed to do that due to a relatively unknown and absurd regulation: the maximum parking duration is 72 hours, after which you have to move the car at least one block away.
 No one really adheres to this, but sure enough, some desk jockey from Jersey Street stuck a note on our car and accused us with harsh words (see illustration 19).
 What an idiot!

-And when the company Google picks up its employees with the shuttle in San Francisco and these buses rumble through the quiet streets at night, there is an immediate outcry.
-In illustration 20, you can see the corresponding...
-Thetranslation to English is: "Announcement in the neighborhoodnewspaper 'Noe Valley Voice' The headline, by the way, features the rarely used verb "to rankle."
+Another source of complaints seems to be the company Google picking up its employees by shuttle in San Francisco.
+These buses are rumbling through the quiet streets at night, and there was an immediate outcry!
+In illustration 20, you can see the corresponding article in the neighborhood newspaper 'Noe Valley Voice'.
+The headline, by the way, features the rarely used verb "to rankle."
 Look it up in the dictionary to see what it means.
-Among cool people, there is once again a tendency to move to the South American neighborhood of Mission or even to quite run-down areas like Hunters Point.
-Rundbrief 02/2008 ... to escape the wannabe alternatives in our neighborhood.
+Among cool people, there is once again a tendency to move to the South American neighborhood "Mission" or even to quite run-down areas like Hunters Point (Rundbrief 02/2008) to escape the wannabe alternatives in our neighborhood.

 Angelika Currently, the Republican presidential candidate has been determined, while Barack Obama and Hillary Clinton are still in a neck-and-neck race for the Democrats.
 John McCain can be confident of his official nomination at the Republican National Convention in the summer.
-For the Democrats, this time the superdelegates will actually...
-Rundbrief 02/2008 ... as I already predicted in the last newsletter, will play the decisive role.
+For the Democrats, this time the superdelegates will play the decisive role, as I already predicted in the last newsletter(Rundbrief 02/2008).

 To be fair, I must mention that Clinton wants to pass the tax onto the oil companies through the back door, while McCain seemingly doesn't care about how to fill the gap.
 Additionally, both of them overlook in their adventurous proposals that such decisions cannot be made without the approval of the Senate and the House of Representatives.
 I hope that the voters see through the game.